 A Walking Map has been developed showing businesses and attractions within the Newark area to provide information for boaters and bicyclists as well as other visitors.
 Newark-Wayne Community Hospital is also highlighted on this map.
 It can be found at the Visitor Center as well as other locations throughout the Village of Newark.

 Rural charm and city convenience merge in our municipality, which we feel offers a wide range of activities and attractions to satisfy the diverse needs of our residents and visitors.

 Our Public Library, Newark-Arcadia Historical Society, and Hoffman Clock Museum offer further prospects for life-long learning while the parks and Community Center give a place for activities and relaxation.
 Every year, Village residents and visitors enjoy a variety of community events, and much more.

 Attractions such as restaurants, stores, bowling alley, etc., keep residents and visitors alike entertained and active.
-Newark is home to the Newark Pilots, 2011 Champions of the Perfect Game Collegiate Baseball League.
+Newark is home to the Newark Pilots, part of the Perfect Game Collegiate Baseball League.
 Hot dogs, baseball, and apple pie, Newark has it all!

 Newark's setting along the historic Erie Canal reminds us of the early beginnings of commerce and growth in Western New York.
 Today, Newark offers a combination of a proud heritage, a quiet